jenbuzz/activatoradmin/README.md

 ##Testing

-Test cases have been created and tested using Jasmine v2.3.4, CasperJS v1.1.3, and PHPUnit 5.5.4.
+Test cases have been created and tested using Jasmine v2.3.4, CasperJS v1.1.3, Mocha v3.2.0, and PHPUnit 5.5.4.

 Run both Jasmine, CasperJS, and PHPUnit test cases using grunt:
 ```